AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-48771-wyswigy-editor-rendering-content-differently.md

 ## Issue

-WYSIWYG editor rendering content differently.
+WYSIWYG editor renders content differently.

 <u>Steps to reproduce</u>:

 1. Go to the Adobe Commerce Admin, create a new page with a row with three columns, and save the page.
 1. Update Adobe Commerce to one of the latest versions.
-1. Set Chrome browser to disable cache and speed to *Fast 3G*.
+1. Set [!DNL Chrome] browser to disable cache and speed to *Fast 3G*.
-1. Go to the edit page again and refresh until you see the columns become rows.
+1. Go to the edit page again and refresh it until you see the columns become rows.
 1. Save the page while the columns are in rows.

 <u>Expected results</u>:

-The admin Page Builder should not display columns in rows.
+The admin page builder should not display columns in rows.

 <u>Actual results</u>: